 - Must not also be the business owner of the same entity (i.e. sole proprietor of the sole proprietorship, or a partner of the partnership, or both a shareholder and director of a company)

-*As announced in Budget 2021, the Scheme will be extended for one more qualifying year to 2021.
+*In Budget 2021, the Scheme was further extended for one more qualifying year to cover 2021 wage increases.
+The qualifying gross wage ceiling remained at $5,000.

 Additional Eligibility Conditions